 The well-known steel bridge competition was held on campus on Saturday afternoon, and again UNCC took top honors.
 NC State’s five-person team, captained by David Zabel, took first place in 3 of 7 categories, including construction speed, stiffness, and economy.
 The home team took second place, finishing very close overall to UNCC.
 “Our steel bridge is student designed and fabricated.
 Three years in a row now we’ve scored high enough to go to Nationals, but it’s unclear whether that will happen this year due to some re-organization, and less teams competing at our event,” said Steve Welton, faculty advisor to both the ASCE and AISC student groups at NC State.

 Teams from the 10 schools in attendance competed in more than ten different events, including two that were new this year to the regional conference.
-The structural tower competition was initiate and championed by CCEE Professor Jason Patrick.
+The structural tower competition was initiated and championed by CCEE Professor Jason Patrick.
 Students designed, and 3-D printed, towers that were then laterally loaded to simulate wind.
 The focus on new technologies created a strong counterpart to the more customary events.
 Patrick was able to visually display graphics in real time that simulated the effect of the lateral load acting upon the top of the towers.
 The new event was well received.

 A second new event, called the ASCE Innovation Contest, was piloted by Dr. Marc Hoit, Vice Chancellor for Information Technology at NC State.
 “We are working to promote more innovation in both professional and student engineering curriculum,” said Hoit, who is an ASCE Fellow.
 The Innovation Contest was original developed as part of the ASCE Grand Challenge and is a springboard for forward-looking infrastructure ideas.
 The format of the Innovation Contest includes both a poster presentation, and a ‘shark tank’ presentation.
 While the contest for professionals, which has a global presence, was developed a few years ago, this was the first year it was carried out with students, both at the Carolinas Conference and also at the Southeast Regional Conference held in Florida.
 “The contest is very interesting to both the participants and observers,” Hoit said.
 “Next year, we will expand to two more regions.
 Two of this year’s teams will continue now to the global competition.”